AgataMaria/CSNotes-missed-semester/CSNotes-L6.md

 Stages files to include in the next snapshot. `git add foo.txt` will stage _foo.txt_ and `git add .` will add the entire current directory. `git add :/` would add the entire directory root down.

 #### git commit
-Read as 'take a snapshot' - it will create a hash of all trees and blobs staged with git add.
-Makes sense now? (it gives you a hash, if you cat-file -p _hash_ you can see what it contains :))
+Read as 'take a snapshot' - it will create a hash of all trees and blobs staged when you did _git add_.
+Makes sense now? (it gives you a hash you can reference this particular commit by, if you cat-file -p _hash_ you can see what it contains :))

 #### git status
-Shows the changes history
+Shows the history of changes

 #### git log
 Shows the history in a nicer format - when you use `git log --all --graph --decorate`
+It's a program so you have to use `q` to quit :)

 #### HEAD
 Current node - the current branch and commit on that branch